Saint Cecilia — Heavenly Music

 A husband converted by an angel's condition

-When Valerian asked to see the angel Cecilia told him watched over her, she gave him a specific condition: he would have to travel to the third milestone on the Via Appia and be baptized there by Pope Urban I. He did so, and was converted; Cecilia then brought his brother Tiburtius to the same faith, and both men saw the angel she had spoken of before both were martyred ahead of her.
+On their wedding night, Cecilia is said to have told Valerian that an angel watched over her and guarded her virginity, and that he would be struck down if he touched her with impure intent.
+When Valerian asked to see this angel for himself, she gave him a specific condition: he would have to travel to the third milestone on the Via Appia, the ancient road leading south out of Rome, and be baptized there by Pope Urban I, who at the time was living in hiding due to the persecution of Christians.
+Valerian did so, and was converted; Cecilia then brought his brother Tiburtius to the same faith, and both men reportedly saw the angel she had spoken of before both were arrested and martyred ahead of her for burying the bodies of other executed Christians — an act of mercy that was itself a capital offense under Roman law at the time.

 A martyrdom that took three days

-Legend holds that Cecilia herself was sentenced to death by suffocation in the steaming Roman baths, on the orders of the prefect Almachius, but survived an entire day and night unscathed.
-Condemned next to beheading, the executioner's axe struck three times without fully severing her head, leaving her with three wounds instead — she lingered for three days before finally dying, around 230 AD.
+Legend holds that Cecilia herself was sentenced to death by suffocation in the steaming Roman baths beneath her own house, on the orders of the prefect Almachius, but survived an entire day and night unscathed, untouched by the heat.
+Condemned next to beheading, the executioner's axe struck three times without fully severing her head — Roman law limited an executioner to three blows — leaving her with three wounds instead.
+She lingered for three days afterward, using the time, according to tradition, to distribute her remaining possessions to the poor and to ask that her house be turned into a church, before finally dying around 230 AD.

 Relics discovered incorrupt

-At the beginning of the ninth century, Pope Paschal I discovered Cecilia's relics, reportedly incorrupt, in the catacomb of St. Praetextatus, and had them moved to a basilica in Trastevere that now bears her name.
+At the beginning of the ninth century, Pope Paschal I discovered Cecilia's relics, reportedly incorrupt, in the catacomb of St. Praetextatus outside Rome, and had them moved to a basilica in the Trastevere neighborhood that now bears her name, built over what tradition holds was the site of her own house.
+Centuries later, in 1599, workers restoring the church reportedly found her body still undecayed when her tomb was opened, an event the sculptor Stefano Maderno commemorated in a marble statue beneath the altar showing her exactly as witnesses described finding her — a work that remains one of the most visited images connected to her cult today.
 The Mass for her feast day, November 22, still opens with an antiphon recalling the wedding-day legend that made her the Church's patron saint of music: "while the organs played, she sang in her heart only to the Lord."
+Her patronage has extended over centuries to composers, choirs, and instrument makers alike, and her feast remains particularly associated with sacred music societies, much as Saint Luke became patron of painters through a tradition that likewise grew up long after his own lifetime.

 Trivia